The Dynamics of the Transverse Optical Flux in Random Media: I. Introduction

 The propagation of light in a medium causes microscopic superposition between the incident field and the atomic or molecular dipole fields~\cite{Huffman:book}.
-Optical media are usually dense; i.e. the interparticle separation is usually much smaller than the wavelength, thus each particle sees the secondary fields of a large neighborhood of particles.
+Optical media are usually dense; i.e., the interparticle separation is usually much smaller than the wavelength; thus, each particle sees the secondary fields of a large neighborhood of particles.
 This gives rise to an overall macroscopic response in the form of a refractive index of the medium.
 Heterogeneity of the media leads to modulations of the refractive index~\cite{Vynck:RMP:2023}, which to lowest order can be described as correlated random perturbations.
 The propagation of light in random media is complex, as it often involves taking into account multiple scattering and material properties~\cite{Huffman:book,Ishimaru:book,Nieuwenhuizen:RMP:1999,Carminati:book:2021}.
 The effects on the propagation of light in random media became further accessible due to the availability of coherent monochromatic sources.
-Intriguing phenomena emerge such as atmospheric scintillation~\cite{Andrews:JOSAA:1999}, branching of light~\cite{Patsyk:nature:2020,Chang:NatComm:2024} or Anderson localisation~\cite{Anderson:PhysRev:1958,Wiersma:Nature:1997,Segev:Nature:2007, Lagendijk:PhysToday:2009}.
-Through multichannel interference~\cite{Dorokhov:SSC:1984} light propagation in random medium can act focusing like a lens~\cite{vellekoop:ol:2007,Bertolotti:nature:2012}.
+Intriguing phenomena emerge such as atmospheric scintillation~\cite{Andrews:JOSAA:1999}, branching of light~\cite{Patsyk:nature:2020,Chang:NatComm:2024}, or Anderson localization~\cite{Anderson:PhysRev:1958,Wiersma:Nature:1997,Segev:Nature:2007, Lagendijk:PhysToday:2009,Cao:NatPhys:2023}.
+Through multichannel interference~\cite{Dorokhov:SSC:1984}, light propagation in random medium can act focusing like a lens~\cite{vellekoop:ol:2007,Bertolotti:nature:2012}.
 Furthermore, spectrometers can be based on random media ~\cite{Cao:JoO:2017,Cao:NatPhot:2013}.
 Upon traveling through random media, vortices~\cite{Berry:ProcA:1974} nucleate in light.
-Optical vortices are quantized, point-like null regions of intensity surrounded by azimuthal phase ramp, and thus determine the azimuthal flow of light.
-Vortices can be thought of as a singular skeleton~\cite{Dennis:ProgOpt:2009} for the speckle pattern, carrying information that is complementary to the amplitude, employed for e.g. multiplexing~\cite{Wang:NatPhot:2012}.
-Vortices permit advanced trapping control~\cite{Grier:Nat:2003}, and the associated momentum can even be entangled on the single photon level~\cite{Zeilinger:Nature:2001}.
-Quantized vortices also occur in ultra-cold quantum fluids~\cite{Barenghi:book:2001}, where instead of propagating through a random medium they can be nucleated via optical stirring~\cite{Cornell:PRL:1999} or magnetic quenching leading to quantum turbulence~\cite{Bagnato:PRL:2009}.
-Vortex statistics of optical beams after a planar speckle field have been extensively studied~\cite{Berry:JphysA:1978,Freund:JoptSoc:94}.
-The interplay between optical speckle and vortices has been explored in volumetric random fields~\cite{Dennis:Proc:2000, Padgett:PRL:2008} and the ensemble dynamics of point-vortices in speckle fields studied~\cite{Staliunas:OptComm:1995}.
+Optical vortices are quantized, pointlike null regions of intensity surrounded by azimuthal phase ramp, and thus determine the azimuthal flow of light.
+Vortices can be thought of as a singular skeleton~\cite{Soskin:ProgOpt:2001,Dennis:ProgOpt:2009} for the speckle pattern, carrying information that is complementary to the amplitude, employed for, e.g., multiplexing~\cite{Wang:NatPhot:2012}.
+Vortices permit advanced trapping control~\cite{Grier:Nat:2003}, and the associated momentum can even be entangled on the single-photon level~\cite{Zeilinger:Nature:2001}.
+Quantized vortices also occur in ultracold quantum fluids~\cite{Barenghi:book:2001}, where instead of propagating through a random medium they can be nucleated via optical stirring~\cite{Cornell:PRL:1999} or magnetic quenching leading to quantum turbulence~\cite{Bagnato:PRL:2009}.
+Vortex statistics of optical beams after a planar speckle field have been extensively studied both theoretically~\cite{Berry:JphysA:1978,Freund:OptComm:1993,Freund:JoptSoc:94} and experimentally~\cite{Shkukov:JETP:1981,Baranova:83}.
+Furthermore, local properties such as anisotropy of the vortex core structure and circular flux current have been successfully predicted~\cite{Dennis:Proc:2000} and experimentally verified~\cite{Zhang:PRL:2007, Zhang_Genack:PRL:2007}.
+The interplay between optical speckle and vortices has been explored in volumetric random fields in homogeneous media~\cite{Dennis:Proc:2000, Padgett:PRL:2008}, and the ensemble dynamics of point vortices in speckle fields has been studied~\cite{Staliunas:OptComm:1995}.